LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 --------------------------------------------------------------------------------------------------------------------

 # 🟩 2.
-The Mindset shift
+The Reactive Mindset shift

 > Angular Signals Change the Way We Build Angular Apps